amoser/Klonoa-stuff/README.md

 # Klonoa-stuff

+## Very Unfinished Klonoa Debug Tool

-A Lua script meant to aid exploration of Klonoa: Door To Phantomile
+A Lua script meant to aid exploration of Klonoa: Door To Phantomile.

+**Note: "Very unfinished" is probably an understatement.
+It can definitely crash the game and just behave super unpredictably**

 ### Requirements